Like it? Add to favourites to compare and share

 - Steps leading to Watch Tower terrace

-- Private eco-heated swimming pool (size: 11mx7m) with high-performance solar cover, alarm system and security gate to enclosed pool area
+- Private eco-heated swimming pool (size: 11mx7m) with high-performance solar cover, alarm system and security gate to enclosed pool area.
+Open from May to end of September

 - Garden terraces